boktae7/colorectaltumor/README.md

 ```

 Evaluation results are saved in the 'results' folder.

+In the 'samples' folder, there are a total of 8 data, one normal slice and one tumor slice for 4 patients.

 For the boxes in the image, the red box means ground-truth and the blue box means predict.